Blood Triglyceride

 What is Triglyceride?
+Triglycerides Meaning

-A triglyceride is a type of fat.
-Our blood also has triglyceride that circulates in lipoproteins.
-The triglyceride is stored as fat in our body.
-As most of the fats in food are triglycerides, the food we eat affects blood level of triglycerides.
 When we eat fat, blood triglyceride increases 2-4 times and reaches to its maximum value in about 5 hours after the meal.
-Our liver also synthesizes triglyceride.
-The triglyceride concentrations in the blood vary considerably throughout the day, depending upon how much fat is eaten and how fast the body removes fat from the blood.
+Our liver also synthesizes it.
+Its concentrations in the blood vary considerably throughout the day, depending upon how much fat is eaten and how fast the body removes fat from the blood.
 Our bodies make triglycerides from excess carbohydrate in our diet.

 Cholesterol and triglycerides are necessary for our life.
 The triglycerides provide the fuel needed for body cells to function.

-The eleveted levels of cholesterol and triglycerides are responsible for hear problems.
-A research reported in the December 26, 2007 online issue of the medical journal of the American Academy of NeurologyNeurology, people with high triglycerides and elevated "non-high density lipoprotein cholesterol" are more likely to have a stroke than those with low levels of these fats in the blood.
+The eleveted levels of cholesterol and triglycerides are responsible for heart problems.
+A research reported in the December 26, 2007 online issue of the medical journal of the American Academy of Neurology, people with high triglycerides level and elevated "non-high density lipoprotein cholesterol" are more likely to have a stroke than those with low levels of these fats in the blood.

-Sources of Blood Triglycerides
+Sources of Triglycerides

-1. the food we eat: sugar
+1. The food we eat: sugar

 animal products